Seahenge: Discovery

-In early Spring 1998, John Lorimer, an amateur archaeologist and beach comber, was catching shrimps with his brother-in-law Gary on Holme beach.
+In early spring 1998, John Lorimer, an amateur archaeologist and beachcomber, was catching shrimps with his brother-in-law Gary on Holme beach.
 The pair found a Bronze Age axe head in the silt, but at first did not know what it was.
 Intrigued, Lorimer visited the area repeatedly, eventually finding a lone tree stump that had been unearthed on the beach – unusual in that it seemed to be upside down.
 A metal detectorist friend later recognised the site's importance, so they contacted the Castle Museum in Norwich.
 Archaeologists at the museum examined the axe head, the second one found on Holme Beach within only a few months.
 Lorimer continued to monitor the inverted tree stump.
 Wave erosion gradually exposed a surrounding ring of wooden posts, confirming that the site was an intentional human construction.
 Lorimer contacted Castle Museum again.

 The museum contacted Edwin Rose, at the time Norfolk Landscape Archaeology's Development Control Officer, who then visited the site with Lorimer on 12 August 1998.
 At first, Rose suspected it was a fish trap from the Anglo-Saxon period, relatively commonplace for the area.
 But he began to suspect that it might be something else.
 So Rose inquired whether English Heritage would fund an excavation.
 They agreed.